2023 Michigan Panthers season

+they lost to the Pittsburgh Maulers in the USFL North Division Championship Game in overtime.

 Offseason

 Stadium plans

 During the 2022 season, the Panthers, and every team in the USFL, played in Birmingham, Alabama.
 Before the end of that season, the USFL announced plans to move into two or four hubs for teams to play in.
 In November, the USFL were reportedly exploring options of having a hub in Metro Detroit, with possible locations being the Eastern Michigan Eagles' Rynearson Stadium and the Detroit Lions' Ford Field.
 On January 26, the USFL chose Ford Field, with Rynearson Stadium to serve as their practice field.
 The previous iteration of the Michigan Panthers had them playing in the Pontiac Silverdome, which was also home to the Detroit Lions.

 Draft

 Prior to the draft order being complete, the Panthers played the Pittsburgh Maulers in the last week of the 2022 season.
 Both teams came into the game with a league worst 1–8 record.
 The USFL announced that the winner of the game would hold the first overall pick in the next years' draft, incentivizing the teams to win the game instead of tanking.
 The Panthers came out victorious 33–21.

-The draft only included players that were 2023 draft eligible, contrasting with last years' draft which was to build rosters.
-Also differing from the 2022 draft, players weren't initially contracted with the USFL prior to the Draft, meaning teams have to negotiate with players to retain their rights.
-As of February 26, 2023, no player drafted by the Michigan Panthers has signed a contract with the team.
+The draft only included players that were 2023 draft eligible, contrasting with the 2022 draft, which was to build rosters.
+Also differing from the 2022 draft, players were not initially contracted with the USFL prior to the draft, meaning teams have to negotiate with players to retain their rights.
+No player signed with the team until April 12 when the Panthers signed their third-round draft pick, Santrell Latham.

 With the first overall pick, the Panthers chose Jarrett Horst out of Michigan State.
-Horst already declared for the NFL Draft in December 2022.
+Horst already declared for the NFL draft in December 2022.